 Introduction

 Human actions are not only resulting in species extinction but also in demographic declines across the globe (Ceballos et al. 2020).
-In particular, anthropogenic pollution is considered a major human-related cause of biodiversity loss (REF).
-Pollutants such as fungicides, pesticides, herbicides, or heavy metals are released daily into ecosystems through multiple sources, often representing novel and challenging stressful conditions for wildlife.
-The susceptibility of organisms to pollutants may also change across a lifetime, a process that can be particularly marked in species with a life cycle that includes abrupt life transitions such as metamorphosis (Lowe et al. 2021).
-However, no study to date has meta-analytically evaluated to what extent pollutants impact on the physiology of species with complex-life cycles, a knowledge that can improve our understanding of population declines under a number of scenarios.
+In particular, anthropogenic chemical pollution is considered a major human-related cause of biodiversity loss (REF).
+Anthropogenic chemical pollutants such as fungicides, pesticides, herbicides, or heavy metals are released daily into ecosystems through multiple sources, often creating novel and stressful conditions for wildlife.
+The susceptibility of organisms to these pollutants could change across a lifetime and be of particular relevance for species with a life cycle that includes abrupt life transitions such as metamorphosis (Lowe et al. 2021).
+However, no study to date has generally and systematically evaluated to what extent anthropogenic chemical pollutants impact the physiology of species with complex-life cycles.
+Such assessment would increase our understanding of how pollution affect population dynamics and might help explain population declines under a number of scenarios.

-The exposure to pollutants can induce a broad range of phenotypic and physiological changes that often are metabolically demanding (REFS).
-Enhanced metabolism requires the generation of energy through ATP and can lead to the production of reactive oxygen species (ROS).
-In a homoeostatic scenario, ROS have mainly signalling functions, however, if ROS production overpasses the capacity of organisms to counteract them, a cellular oxidative stress state is induced.
-Oxidative stress can damage essential biomolecules such as lipids, proteins, or DNA, and finally involve reductions in organismal health and life expectancy, hence the redox machinery is thought to have a central systemic role (Sohal et al. 2002; Costantini et al. 2010; Costantini et al. 2019).
-The impact of anthropogenic pollution on the oxidative machinery of organisms can be linked to the mechanism action of a given pollutant, and potentially change across an individual’s ontogeny.
+Exposure to pollutants can induce a broad range of phenotypic and physiological changes that are metabolically demanding (REFS).
+Enhanced metabolism requires the generation of energy through the breakdown of ATP and can lead to the production of reactive oxygen species (ROS).
+In a homoeostatic scenario, ROS act as a physiological signals; however, if ROS production overpasses the capacity of organisms to counteract them, a cellular oxidative stress state is induced.
+Oxidative stress can damage essential biomolecules such as lipids, proteins, or DNA, and lead to reductions in organismal health and life expectancy.
+The physiological mechanisms that neutralise ROS (ie., redox machinery) are hence thought to have a central systemic role (Sohal et al. 2002; Costantini et al. 2010; Costantini et al. 2019).
+The impact of anthropogenic chemical pollution on the oxidative machinery of organisms can be linked to the mechanism action of a given pollutant, and could potentially change across an individual’s ontogeny.
 The latter is expected to be particularly marked across the life stages of species undergoing metamorphosis.
-These species show at least three remarkably different stages -embryo, larva (or pupa) and adult- that show very different behavioural, phenotypical and physiological characteristics.
-Since the life cycle of more than three quarter of the existing animal species includes a metamorphosis, investigating whether pollutants effects are life-stage specific can have major eco-evolutionary and conservation implications.
+These species show at least three remarkably different life stages (embryo, larva (or pupa) and adult) that show very different behavioural, phenotypical and physiological characteristics (REF?).
+Since the life cycle of more than three-quarters of the existing animal species includes a metamorphosis, investigating whether anthropogenic chemical pollutants effects vary across life-stages can have major eco-evolutionary and conservation implications.

 Among vertebrates, amphibians are the ideal group to study whether the impact of pollution on the redox machinery vary across life transitions in species undergoing metamorphosis.
 The life cycle of most amphibians, and particularly of anurans, includes an embryo that hatches into a fish-like larva which abruptly develops to a tetrapod juvenile through metamorphosis.
 Both embryos and larvae often have a highly permeable external surface/skin, and their habitat is commonly restricted to the aquatic environment.
 In contrast, post-metamorphic individuals normally develop a less permeable skin and, although they often rely on waterbodies for breeding, juveniles and adults of most anuran species can inhabit the terrestrial environment.
-Therefore, the impact of substances released to water such as pollutants is expected to vary across amphibian life stages, with the embryonic and larval stages potentially being the most vulnerable.
-Indeed, amphibians are the most threatened vertebrate group and pollution is thought to be an important cause behind their decline.
-Therefore, understanding how pollutants impact on physiological mechanisms linked to individual health and performance, such as oxidative stress, may be an important knowledge for their conservation.
+Therefore, the impact of chemical pollutants released to water bodies is expected to vary across amphibian life stages, with the embryonic and larval stages potentially being the most vulnerable.
+Indeed, amphibians are the most threatened vertebrate group and chemical pollution is thought to be an important cause behind their decline.
+Therefore, investigating how pollutants impact physiological mechanisms linked to individual health and performance, such as oxidative stress, could dramatically improve our understanding of amphibian conservation.